Bartholomew of Bologna (missionary)

 Bartholomew of Bologna (died 1333), also known as Bartholomaeus Parvus (the Little), was a Dominican missionary, sent by Pope John XXII to Cilician Armenia, where he interacted with the Armenian nobles and the ruling Mongols.

+Biography

 Bartholomew was consecrated a bishop, in charge of the city of Maragha.
 Arriving around 1318–1320, he learned the local language, built a monastery, and set to work converting many Armenians, including Nestorians and Muslims.

+Bartholomew's work as bishop came to the attention of John of Kherna, the head of a nearby monastery, who sought him out in 1328.
+The two men worked together for a year and a half, culminating in a conference in Kherna.
+As a result, John, along with a large number of his monks, converted to Catholicism.
+In 1330, with Bartholomew's support, John founded the "Uniats of St Gregory the Illuminator", which later became part of the Dominican order.

-He later moved as bishop to Nachidiewan.
+Soon after, Bartholomew moved as bishop to Nachidiewan.

+Works

+Bartholomew translated a number of works into the Armenian language.
+These included: